 On Friday I brought the business plan back to JPL to show my friends; they could read the concept, including details on how profits would be generated — and including my estimate of two years of ramp-up until I could quit my day job.
 After all, there weren’t that many people online in 1994.

 And my friends still didn’t get it.
 They thought I was crazy.
-But I pressed forward.
+But I pressed forward: over the weekend, on Sunday, June 26, I wrote the first issue.
+I’ve kept the Sunday writing schedule ever since.

 January 2009 Update